heiglandreas/holidayChecker/README.md

 * **isNamed** is ```true``` when the day has a special name despite being not a free day.
 * **getName** contains the name of a named day.

+## Available Countries

+Currently these countries are available:

+* Germany (all Bundesländer, german)
+* Luxemburg (german, french and luxembourgisch)
+* Belgium (flamisch and french)
+* Netherlands (dutch)
+* France (Mainland and overseas, adaptions for Elsass/Lothringen, french)
+* United Kingdom (Islands, Walse, Scotland, Northern Ireland and England, englisch)

+But the list is constantly extending.

 ## Extending